denoland/deno_registry2/README.md

 2. Create a database user on Atlas.
 They should have the read write database permission.
-3. Get the database connection string and insert the username and password for the created.
+3. Get the database connection string and insert the username and password for the user you just created.
 It should look something like this:
    `mongodb+srv://user:password@zyxwvu.fedcba.mongodb.net/?retryWrites=true&w=majority`.
-4. Save this connection string in AWS Secrets Manager with the name `mongodb/atlas/deno_registry2` and the value key `MongoURI`.
+   Save the connection string somewhere, you'll need it later.
-5. Create a database called `production` in your cluster.
+4. Create a database called `production` in your cluster.
-6. In this database create a collection called `modules`.
+5. In this database create a collection called `modules`.
-7. In this collection create a new Atlas Search index with the name `default` and the mapping defined in `indexes/atlas_search_index_mapping.json`
+6. In this collection create a new Atlas Search index with the name `default` and the mapping defined in `indexes/atlas_search_index_mapping.json`
-8. In this collection create a new index with the name `by_owner_and_repo` like it is defined in `indexes/modules_by_owner_and_repo.json`
+7. In this collection create a new index with the name `by_owner_and_repo` like it is defined in `indexes/modules_by_owner_and_repo.json`
-9. In this collection create a new index with the name `by_is_unlisted_and_star_count` like it is defined in `indexes/modules_by_is_unlisted_and_star_count.json`
+8. In this collection create a new index with the name `by_is_unlisted_and_star_count` like it is defined in `indexes/modules_by_is_unlisted_and_star_count.json`
-10. In this database create a collection called `builds`.
+9. In this database create a collection called `builds`.
-11. In this collection create a new _unique_ index with the name `by_name_and_version` like it is defined in `indexes/builds_by_name_and_version.json`
+10. In this collection create a new _unique_ index with the name `by_name_and_version` like it is defined in `indexes/builds_by_name_and_version.json`